konturio/geocint/README.md

 ### User schemas

 User schemas can be used to separation pipeline and dev data.
-Use [scripts/create_geocint_user.sh](scripts/create_geocint_user.sh) to initialize the custom schema.
+Run [scripts/create_geocint_user.sh](scripts/create_geocint_user.sh) to initialize the user schema.

 `scripts/create_geocint_user.sh [username]`